VirtoCommerce/vc-docs/platform/developer-guide/docs/GraphQL-Storefront-API-Reference-xAPI/Push-messages/Objects/PushMessageEdge.md

 # PushMessageEdge ==~object~==

-The `PushMessageEdge` represents an edge in a connection that contains a cursor and a node.
+This type represents an edge in a connection that contains a cursor and a node.

 ## Fields